adamsteer/f4g-oceania-pdal/readme.md

 Feel free to explore and use the workshop materials as you see fit, acknowledgment is appreciated.
 All data samples used in this workshop are licensed CCBY4 and available in public repositories.

-I'd also be very happy to run this workshop (or similar ones) for your organisation - please contact me for details.
+I'd also be very happy to run this workshop and customised variations of it for your organisation - please contact me for details and pricing.